the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Anyone who reviews a chapter is listed as reviewers and are acknowledged with 👀 (`review`) emoji in the Contributors table.

 The contributor's file will be updated for the contributors with a similar statement as below:

+* Personal highlights:
-> * Pathways of contributions: `Contributor's name` reviewed the chapter `Chapter name`.
-They made other contributions to the chapter `other details like structuring and adding references`.
+> I have reviewed the chapter `Chapter name`.
+I made other contributions to the chapter `other details like structuring and adding references`.

 #### Chapter contribution